jasonmw324/Bridge-Condition-Classification/README.md

 Predict the condition of bridges (Good, Fair, Poor) using structural and traffic features to help the Department of Transportation prioritize inspections, allocate maintenance resources efficiently, and enhance public safety, with particular focus on identifying Poor and high-risk Fair bridges that require immediate attention.

 ## Dataset Overview
-This analysis uses real-world data from the [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm), comprising bridge-level records for the state of Georgia from the 2021 reporting year.
+This analysis uses real-world data from the [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm), including information collected on 14987 Georgia bridges in 2021.

 The original dataset contained hundreds of variables, many of which were identifiers or not directly related to bridge condition.
 It should be noted that `age` and `reconstructed` were derived through feature engineering.
 The final set of variables used in the analysis includes: